 Urban One: 1Q Earnings Snapshot

-LANHAM, Md.
-(AP) _ Urban One Inc. (UONE) on Thursday reported a loss of $23.2 million in its first quarter.
+SILVER SPRING, Md.
+(AP) _ Urban One Inc. (UONEK) on Thursday reported a loss of $23.2 million in its first quarter.

-On a per-share basis, the Lanham, Maryland-based company said it had a loss of 51 cents.
+On a per-share basis, the Silver Spring, Maryland-based company said it had a loss of 51 cents.

 The broadcast media company that serves African-American and urban listeners posted revenue of $94.9 million in the period.

-The company's shares closed at $1.25.
-A year ago, they were trading at $2.
+The company's shares closed at 74 cents.
+A year ago, they were trading at $1.83.

 View Comments